-Foreign currency transactions are translated into SAR using the exchange rates prevailing at the date of transactions.
-Foreign currency assets and liabilities are translated into SAR using the exchange rates prevailing at date of the statement of financial position.
-Foreign exchange gains and losses, if any, arising from translation are included in the statement of comprehensive income.
+Foreign currency transactions are translated into USD using the exchange rates prevailing at the date of transactions.
+Foreign currency assets and liabilities are translated into USD using the exchange rates prevailing at date of the statement of financial position.
+Foreign exchange gains and losses, if any, arising from translation are included in the statement of comprehensive income / (loss).